 1. Localise your website

-Make sure that your most important landing pages have been translated and localised into Chinese.
+Make sure that your most important landing pages have been translated and localised into Simplified Chinese.
 This is especially important for the webpages that the parents are most likely to read, as they are the key decision-makers.
-Take a look at this checklist of things you need to translate into Chinese: your programmes, student life, departments, institutes, alumni, staff and research.
+Take a look at this checklist of things you need to translate into Simplified Chinese: your programmes, student life, departments, institutes, alumni, staff and research.
 It is advisable to host these localised webpages on a local server in China to ensure fast page loading times.

 2. Optimise for search